autowarefoundation/autoware-documentation/docs/tutorials/index.md

 ### Planning simulation

 Planning simulation uses simple dummy data to test the Planning and Control components - specifically path generation, path following and obstacle avoidance.
 It verifies that a vehicle can reach a goal destination while avoiding pedestrians and surrounding cars, and is another method for verifying the validity of Lanelet2 maps.
+It also allows for testing of traffic light handling.

 #### How does planning simulation work?

 1. Generate a path to the goal destination
 2. Control the car along the generated path
 3. Detect and avoid any humans or other vehicles on the way to the goal destination

-!!! note

-    Traffic light handling functionality can also be tested with the Planning Simulator, but only via scenario simulation.

 ### Rosbag replay simulation